Bob Menendez and wife plead not guilty to pocketing bribes involving cash, gold bars, favors

 I his first public remarks after last week’s indictment, Menendez said Monday that the cash found in his home was drawn from his personal savings accounts over the years and that he kept it on hand for emergencies.
 One of the envelopes full of cash found at his home, however, bore Daibes’ DNA and was marked with the real estate developer’s return address, according to prosecutors.

-Charged alongside Menendez is his wife, Nadine, who prosecutors say played a key role in collecting hundreds of thousands of dollars worth of bribes from three New Jersey businessmen seeking help from the longtime lawmaker.
+Charged alongside Menendez is his wife, Nadine, who entered court Wednesday with alongside her husband while carrying a Chanel purse.
+Prosecutors say she played a key role in collecting hundreds of thousands of dollars worth of bribes from three New Jersey businessmen seeking help from the longtime lawmaker.
 An attorney for Nadine Menendez entered a not guilty plea for her on Wednesday.

 All defendants were released on bond deals.